-It’s hands down one of the most strongly debated topics in the professional world with both sides arguing what’s more important.
+This is hands down one of the most strongly debated topics in the professional world with both sides arguing what’s more important.

-Why is this important to nonprofit professionals?
+But why is this important to nonprofit professionals?

 Well, because working in nonprofits is quite a bit different from working in corporations.
 Unlike the corporate world, nonprofits exists purely to support the hearts of people in need.